graysentinel/breathandblood/bnb-srd.md

 All PCs involved in the combat roll a Sight saving throw.
 Any character who succeeds may act in the Fast PCs phase.
 All who fail must declare their actions in the Slow PC phase.

 ### Actions and Action Order
-On their turn, a character may move up to 40ft and take up to one action.
+On their turn, a character may take one action.
 This may be casting a spell, attacking, making a second move, or some other reasonable action.
+Moving one zone is an action, as is making any kind of attack.

 Each round, the PCs declare what action they are taking.
 As actions are declared, the Overseer will build a list, starting at the bottom and ending at the top.
 If there is a conflict to determine whose action will go first, compare their SGT scores.
 A higher SGT score will go higher in the order than a lower one.
 If a character attempts something risky, the Warden calls for a save for appropriate players or NPCs.